 Overview of ASP.NET Core MVC

 ASP.NET Core MVC is an upgraded framework version compared to the ASP.NET MVC.
 This framework is much more lightweight, open-source, highly testable compared to the previous version.
 In this framework, Microsoft introduced a patterns-based concept to develop a dynamic web-based application with the help of a clean separation of concern.
 This framework supports a complete TDD-friendly development environment with the help of the latest web standards.
-The MVC (Model-View-Controller) pattern breaks the application into three main parts or components, i.e. Models, Views, and Controllers.
+By getting your hands dirty in ASP.NET Core Training Online you will know The MVC (Model-View-Controller) pattern breaks the application into three main parts or components, i.e. Models, Views, and Controllers.
 In this way, we can achieve the separation of concerns.

 In MVC Application, the Model takes the responsibility to represent the state of the application and any business logic or DB level operations.
 Business logic is always encapsulated with the model class.
 For display, the data into the views, Strongly-type views or ViewModel is designed to contain the data from the model and display into the View.
 The Controller always creates and populates these ViewModel instances from the Model.